Avaiga/taipy-doc/docs/manuals/gui/index.md

 The Taipy GUI library provides Python classes that make it easy to create powerful Web apps in minutes.

-## What is a graphical user interface
+## What is a graphical user interface?

 A graphical user interface (or GUI) displays and organizes graphic elements on the user's device.